 Adding extra pieces like a dressing table and stool pad it out and mean you make the most of the available floor space.
 A dressing table corner unit and pouffe will also alter your bedroom’s atmosphere as the classic Taylor Howes dressing area shows, embodying serenity and femininity.

-Choose accent floor lamps
+7. Empty Floor Corners - Choose accent floor lamps

 Floor lamps and sitting rooms go hand in hand, but floor lamps and bedrooms are less commonplace.
 Conversations in bedroom lighting fixate on bedside lamps, overhead pendants or perhaps wall sconces.
-But a floor lamp will take pride of place in a bedroom corner, bringing a warm glow to what could be an otherwise dark and sombre spot.
+But a floor lamp will take pride of place in an empty bedroom corner, bringing a warm glow to what could be an otherwise dark and sombre spot.
 If their stem is decorative, try not to let any furniture block it so that the lighting fixture can be as much of a feature as the rays it emits.
 But if your chosen floor lamp is relatively simple in design, think about layering it with another of your bedroom corner tactics so they work in harmony.
-A floor lamp positioned behind a dressing table or armchair means you’ll benefit from the light thrown downwards.
+A floor lamp positioned behind a dressing table or chair means you’ll benefit from the light thrown downwards.

 Image Credit: Anthony Michael Interior Design

-Reflect light using mirrors
+8. Bright Corners - Reflect light using mirrors

 One of the main interior design principles but one that most people quote time and time again is to use mirrors as a tool to bounce and amplify the level of light in a room.
-There’s no reason why this philosophy can’t apply to a bedroom corner.
+There’s no reason why this philosophy can’t apply to a bright bedroom corner.
 Keep things simple by introducing a freestanding mirror or a floor one that can be angled and leant across the corner.
 Or, maximise the mirrored effect by resurrecting a mirrored wall (perhaps on the front of a bank of fitted wardrobe doors) that flows into one of your bedroom’s corners.
 Much like how a floor light in the corner of the room brings light to a shadowed area, mirrors will help it to be anything but dark and shadowed.

 Image Credit: NSTUDIO